2020 Election: Joe Biden Elected 46th President, Defeats Donald Trump - E! Online

 Early Wednesday Nov.
 4, Biden campaign manager Jen O'Malley Dillon told reporters, "Joe Biden is on track to win this election and he will be the next president of the United States."

 Their prediction came true later after found himself pushing ahead in swing states such as Arizona, Georgia, Nevada, Michigan and Wisconsin.
-And on Saturday, NBC News reported Biden had won Pennsylvania, giving him to the necessary 270 electoral votes—and the White House.
+And on Saturday, NBC News reported Biden had won Pennsylvania and later, Nevada, giving him more than the necessary 270 electoral votes—and the White House.

 Trump has vowed to challenge the results in court and has said he was victorious if "you count the legal votes."